-Member files written notice of disability within 90 days from the later of commencement of disability or the last day for which salary was paid.
+Member files written notice of disability within 90 days from the later of commencement

 Benefit amount

 Your occupational disability benefit is equal to 60% of the greater of the contract rate in effect at the time the benefit becomes payable or the contract rate on the date your disability began.
 This benefit is reduced by any amounts you receive under workers' compensation.
 Once workers' compensation benefits expire, we will pay the full 60% if you remain eligible for the benefit.